 - 1. Consult the Head Teacher of the course within five days of receiving the determination of an Illness/Misadventure application, task result or report.
 Complete Part A of the Assessment Appeal Application.
-You will receive a response within 2 school days. - 2.
-If you believe that your grounds for appeal were not appropriately addressed by the Head Teacher, you may take the matter to the Assessment Appeals Committee by completing Part B of the Assessment Appeals Application, provide a copy of the assessment task, your attempt at the task and any other relevant information and lodge it with the Deputy Principal, Chairperson of the Appeals Committee, within five days of receiving the outcome of your appeal with the Head Teacher.
+You will receive a response within 5 school days. - 2.
+If you believe that your grounds for appeal were not appropriately addressed by the Head Teacher, you may take the matter to the Assessment Appeals Committee by completing Part B of the Assessment Appeals Application, provide a copy of the assessment task, your attempt at the task and any other relevant information and lodging it with the Deputy Principal, Chairperson of the Appeals Committee, within five days of receiving the outcome of your appeal with the Head Teacher.
 The Committee will consider all the information provided to make a determination.
 The decision regarding the appeal will be communicated as soon as possible.

-The Assessment Appeals Committee normally consists of Deputy Principal, Mr Robin Chand, as chairperson, a Head Teacher and the relevant Year Adviser.
+The Assessment Appeals Committee normally consists of the Deputy Principal supervising assessment and reporting as chairperson, a Head Teacher, and the relevant Year Adviser.